thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 You can import a dashboard from a JSON file.

-To import a dashboard, you should:
+To import a dashboard, follow these steps:

 {% include images-gallery.html imageCollection="import-dashboard" showListImageTitles="true" %}